Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 The Number of Perks May Depend On Your Cabin Type (But Often Includes All Perks For Every Cabin)

-First things first, while you can get all the perks included with your cruise, the number of freebies you can select may depend on the type of cabin that you purchase.
+First things first, while you can get all the perks included with your cruise, the number of perks you can select may depend on the type of cabin that you purchase.
 Often no matter which cabin type you book, all the perks are included.
-Other times, it may be that the higher grade of cabin you choose, the more picks you receive.
-The offer can change occasionally.
+Other times, we’ve seen it where the higher grade of cabin you choose, the more picks you receive. .

 But it seems limiting the perks based on cabin type is becoming less common.
 For example, as of this writing all cabins — regardless of if they are inside rooms or top-of-the-line suites — are able to get all the perks included in their fare.